sam-ovenshine-zocdoc/PUI2017_sgo230/HW4_sgo230/README.md

 Worked solo on Assignment 2 to gather summary tables for various studies (see table below)<br><br>

 Worked solo on Assignment 3.
-GitHub is having trouble displaying the .ipynb file, but it is correctly viewable in this generic Notebook viewer tool: https://nbviewer.jupyter.org/github/sgo230/PUI2017_sgo230/blob/master/HW4_sgo230/Assignment%203.ipynb.
+GitHub is having trouble displaying the .ipynb file, but it is correctly viewable in this generic Notebook viewer tool: https://nbviewer.jupyter.org/github/sgo230/PUI2017_sgo230/blob/master/HW4_sgo230/Assignment%203.ipynb. <br>
 Please see my note about the sidedness of the test - went against Federica's skeleton notebook example and my best intuition in constructing the hypothesis tests in order to replicate the paper's results.<br><br>

 Worked primarily solo on Assignment 4.
 Helped Davey with portions of the lat/long -> borough conversion.
 Offered other general assistance on that part to a few other CUSP students (not specific code but advice/guidelines).
+Same issue as above - notebook not rendering in GitHub.
+Viewable here: https://nbviewer.jupyter.org/github/sgo230/PUI2017_sgo230/blob/master/HW4_sgo230/Assignment%204.ipynb.

 <b>Assignment 2 table:<b>